 This course teaches the principles and rationale associated with the use of physical agents in treating the four most common impairments seen by physical therapists; pain, inflammation, changes in muscle tone and loss of joint motion.
 Students will acquire both cognitive and psychomotor skills in the use of physical agents, traction, and massage.
-Includes 3 lecture hours and 4 lab hours per week.
-Prerequisite: Grade of C+ or higher in PTA 104 and PTA 105.
+This is a half semester course which includes 3 lecture hours and 4 lab hours per week.
+Prerequisite: Grade of C+ or higher in PTA 104, PTA 105 and PTA 106.
 A minimum grade of C+ is required.
 3 credits